lrmcfarland/Coordinates/Python/Manual/README.md

 I am looking into as I learn more about extending Python.

+## TODO

+There is a problem with coords.cpp on Ubuntu I am working on.
+The compiler complains about a closure error and there is a segmentation violation in the datetime unittest.

 ## To Build

 The build is done using make on the command line.
 There are targets